Evenoff-133/django/README.md

 django2
-Django project for py4you course (website on django)
+Django project for py4you course